hypervel/hypervel.org/docs/docs/processes.md

 #### Throwing Exceptions

-If you have a process result and would like to throw an instance of `LaravelHyperf\Process\Exceptions\ProcessFailedException` if the exit code is greater than zero (thus indicating failure), you may use the `throw` and `throwIf` methods.
+If you have a process result and would like to throw an instance of `Hypervel\Process\Exceptions\ProcessFailedException` if the exit code is greater than zero (thus indicating failure), you may use the `throw` and `throwIf` methods.
 If the process did not fail, the process result instance will be returned:

 ```php
 $result = Process::run('ls -la')->throw();